 This page and the linked pages provide an introduction to issues which need to be considered and an overview of plans to get to zero carbon.
 The pages express an opinion of the plans put forward, but also provides links to further details on all the plans so you can make your own mind up.
 Please let us know / join us if you agree or disagree with our conclusions, have suggestions to improve these pages.
 We are all in this together so we all need to work together to find the solutions and will all need to play our part to save the world.

-The need to get to carbon zero is explained on the page “Why do we need to get to zero carbon?”
+The need to get to zero carbon is explained on the page “Why do we need to get to zero carbon?”
 Basically increasing levels of greenhouse gases (CO2) in the atmosphere are heating the earth and causing climate change.
-Much of the CO2 is coming from fossil fuel burning or our land use, so we need to either stop burning fossil fuels or stop the CO2 from burning fossil fuels ending up in the atmosphere and rethink land use.
+Much of the CO2 is coming from fossil fuel burning or our land use, so we need to either stop burning fossil fuels or stop the CO2 from burning fossil fuels ending up in the atmosphere while repurposing much of our land.

 To be very simplistic plans that have been suggested are along a spectrum which can be portrayed as being “business as usual” to “back to the stone age”, perhaps better stated as “little personal change” to “lots of personal change”.

-The current UK policies (such as “10 Point Green Plan“) as explained by our politicians are towards the “business as usual” end of the spectrum – they do require some changes, increases in public transport/no more fossil fuel cars, but do not use tax or laws to make major changes in behaviour rather largely relying on new technologies to make the difference, energy without carbon, cars without carbon, flights without carbon, etc..
-Movements such as “Transition Towns” focus on changes in lifestyle which require less carbon and will thus achieve zero carbon.
+The current UK strategy Net Zero – Build Back Greener and other recent government policies (such as “10 Point Green Plan“) as explained by our politicians are towards the “business as usual” end of the spectrum – they do require some changes, increases in public transport/no more fossil fuel cars, but do not use tax or laws to make major changes in behaviour rather largely relying on new technologies to make the difference, energy without carbon, cars without carbon, flights without carbon, etc..
+Movements such as “Transition Towns” focus on changes in lifestyle which require less carbon and thus achieve zero carbon.

-“Is there a plan to get to zero carbon for the UK?” explains what is happening in the UK now, until the UK’s Net Zero Strategy is released in the run up to COP26.
-So currently there is no integrated government plan for the UK to get to net zero, but 78% reduction in CO2 emission is now enshrined in law.
+“Is there a plan to get to zero carbon for the UK?” explains what is happening in the UK now.
+Currently there is no integrated government plan for the UK to get to net zero, until October 2021 when the UK’s Net Zero Strategy was released in the run up to COP26, there was no strategy but 78% reduction in CO2 emission is now enshrined in law.

 We feel that the “Centre for Alternative Technologies’ Zero Carbon Britain” plan is a good middle ground balancing behaviour change to reduce the need to emit greenhouse gases with rapid deployment of existing technologies to save/generate energy and changes in land us to absorb increasing amounts of carbon dioxide.
 Their report is worth reading for the detailed studies they have done taking weather data over 10 years to show how the lights will stay on.